JoeShep/OLOO-exercise-ms1/README.md

 ## Challenges
 + Make additional objects that allow more specific card types, such as children's birthday and adult's birthday, that inherit from a `Birthday` object.
-+ Output strings with classes to the DOM that you can style with CSS.
++ Output the HTML strings with classes to the DOM that you can style with CSS.
 + Refactor "makeFrontMessage" to return something more elaborate.

 ```